Iron Crown

 The Iron Crown (in Italian, Latin, and Lombard: Corona Ferrea; Eiserne Krone) is a reliquary votive crown, traditionally considered one of the oldest royal insignia of Christendom.
 It was made in the Middle Ages, consisting of a circlet of gold and jewels fitted around a central silver band, which tradition held to be made of iron beaten out of a nail of the True Cross.
-In the later Middle Ages, the crown came to be seen as a heritage from the Kingdom of the Lombards and was used as regalia for the coronation of some Holy Roman Emperors as kings of Italy.
+In the later Middle Ages, the crown was used as regalia for the coronation of some Holy Roman Emperors as kings of Italy.
 It is kept in the Duomo of Monza.

 Description

 The Iron Crown is so called because it contains a 1 cm band within it that is said to have been beaten out of a nail used at the crucifixion of Jesus.
 The outer circlet of the crown is made of six segments of beaten gold, partly enamelled, joined together by hinges.
 It is set with 22 gemstones (Note: Seven red garnets, seven blue sapphires, four violet amethysts, and four green glass pastes) that stand out in relief, in the form of crosses and flowers.
 Its small size and hinged construction have suggested to some that it was originally a large armlet or, most probably, a votive crown.
 According to early modern scholars such as Bartolomeo Zucchi and Ludovico Antonio Muratori, the small size is due to a readjustment after the loss of two segments.